 Your fertility nurses will explain the process.
 You’ll need to drink water before the transfer so you have a full bladder.
 We use ultrasound technology to get the embryo in the perfect spot, and it helps to see the lining of the uterus.

 The embryo transfer is a very simple process, like a pap smear.
 It takes about 5 minutes, you’ll be awake, there’s no anaesthetic, and you can get up straight away.
 You can continue with your day, the embryo can’t fall out if you stand up or go to the toilet.
-A scientist talks to you about your embryoprepares it by placing it in a catheter.
-Its critical this is done by an expert to disturb the embryo as little as possible.

 Your fertility specialist places the catheter through your cervix and into your uterus.
 They use ultrasound guidance to pinpoint exactly where to place the embryo.
 An embryo is only 0.1 millimetre, and the specialist has a target area of approximately 1 millimetre to play with.
 If it’s placed in the wrong spot, the embryo may not ‘stick’ and there is risk it’ll find a home outside the uterus.